 Hanoi is a historical city with a brilliant night market, vibrant restaurant and café scene and it’s a great place to start or finish your Vietnam holiday.
-You can see most of the sites in a full 2 days – 3 nights, which is the perfect amount of time if you want to see as much as possible in 2 weeks.
-Many holiday seekers and travellers combine a Hanoi city break with a visit to the nearby Halong Bay, which we highly recommend doing.
+You can see most of the sites comfortably in a full 2 days – 3 nights.
+Many travellers combine a Hanoi city break with a visit to the nearby Halong Bay, which we highly recommend doing!

-Read on for our culture rich 2-day itinerary that is sure to leave you feeling enlightened…
+Read on for our culture rich Hanoi 2 day itinerary that is sure to leave you feeling enlightened…

 Day 1 – Morning:

-Hoan Kiem Lake – The mystical lake of Hoan Kiem (also known as the ‘Lake of the restored sword’) is an idyllic place to start your first morning.
+Hoan Kiem Lake – The mystical lake of Hoan Kiem (also known as the ‘Lake of the restored sword’) is an idyllic place to start your Hanoi 2 day itinerary.
 Get up bright and early for a Tai Chi class overlooking the lake as the sun rises.
-Simply pop over to the lake and ask if you can join one of the local classes – it’s a great way to energise yourself for a day of busy sightseeing.
+Pop over to the lake and join one of the local classes – it’s a great way to start your day!

 After Tai Chi, stroll around the pretty lake and over to the iconic Japanese Bridge.
-In this area you’ll also find Ngoc Son Temple, which is a tourist hotspot, but also an active place of worship.
+In this area you’ll also find Ngoc Son Temple, a tourist hotspot and active place of worship.
 Spend time admiring and taking pictures of these top Hanoi attractions before heading to a coffee shop for breakfast.
 Just make sure you cover your shoulders.

 Coffee break – The west area of the lake has a number of colonial cafes and food stalls that have outdoor seating overlooking the river.
 We highly recommend ordering a traditional Vietnamese coffee.
 It’s particularly sweet and tastes unlike coffee we’ve tried!

 Ho Chi Minh Mausoleum – Located right next to the Presidential Palace is the iconic Mausoleum of Ho Chi Minh, Vietnam’s most renowned leader.
-This sight is one of the most popular in places to visit in the country due to Ho Chi Minh’s historic significance in the development of the country and the towering façade of the monument.
+This sight is one of the most popular in places to visit in the country.
+Ho Chi Minh had a lot of historic significance in the development of the country and the towering façade of the monument is impressive in itself.
 Be sure not to cross the red boundary line!
 The armed guards mean serious business.